cescript/MarkdownFormula/README.md

 - **precisionRounding**: Rounding precision for floating point numbers can be set.
 - **includeTableHeaderInCellNumaration**: If set to true, the table header is included as the first row in cell enumaration.
+- **calculateOnSave**: If set to true, the formulas on the tables will be recalculated and the tables will be updated before writing the file to the disk.

 ## How to Use
 You have three alternatives to install this extension.